Garagist/Garagist.Mautic/README.md

 Add this mixin to any document to define this as a category for newsletters.
 This is used in the overview of the newsletter module.

-### [Garagist.Mautic:Mixin.DoNotTrack]

-Add this mixin to any document to have the ability to disable the Mautic tracking for this specific page.

 ### [Garagist.Mautic:Mixin.Form]

 Add this mixin to a node to add the selector for Mautic forms.
 Be aware that you need to include the Fusion prototype